Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 3) Chill Walks

 Now that you’re in the groove of teaching your dog new behaviors, it’s time to teach him a new way to walk.
 Reward your dog when the leash is slack, and your dog is sticking calmly at your side instead of dragging you down the road and trying to sniff every bush he comes across.
-Remember to praise your dog and deliver a treat when your dog has done a good job and he has mastered this type of walk.
+Remember to praise your dog and deliver a treat when your they've done a good job and has mastered this type of walk.

 Remember the golden rule: "A slack leash is your accelerator, a tight leash is your brake."
 So when your dog is sticking by your side, praise and reward with a tasty treat and forward movement, and when he pulls, slow down and even come to a stop if he keeps pulling, totally ignoring your dog.